Utility service coordinator training covering safe excavation planning and supervision

 Your company appoints the USC.
 Sygma trains them to carry out that role correctly.
 Completing the USC course does not register your delegate on the EUSR or any other qualification register (it trains the person your organisation has chosen to fill the role).

-If your team needs the EUS CAT1, CAT2, and USC content together as part of a combined programme, see the EUS CAT1, CAT2 and USC Combined page.
+If your team needs the EUSR CAT1, CAT2, and USC content together as part of a combined programme, see the EUSR CAT1, CAT2 and USC Combined page.

 Course Formats